ZPrivacy402/ZPrivacy-backend/README.md

 backend for privacy-preserving payment intent evaluation.
 This project provides a realistic developer-facing skeleton that demonstrates the ZPrivacy402 risk evaluation flow.

-> ⚠️ **DISCLAIMER**: This repo is a mock/demo.
-Do not use in production without adding proper cryptography and removing mock placeholders.

 ## Features

 - **Intent Normalization**: Clean and standardize incoming payment intents